Transformers learn to implement preconditioned gradient descent for in-context learning: Multi-layer transformers beyond standard optimization methods

-The experimental setup is similar to Section \ref{s:experiment_pnull}: we consider ICL for linear regression with $n=10,d=5$, with $\tx{i}\sim \mathcal{N}(0,\Sigma)$ and $\wstar \sim \mathcal{N}(0,\Sigma^{-1})$, where $\Sigma = U^T D^2 U$, where $U$ is a uniformly random orthogonal matrix, and $D$ is a fixed diagonal matrix with entries $(1,1,0.5,0.25,1)$.
-We train a three-layer linear transformer.
-Unlike in Section \ref{s:experiment_pnull}, we enforce the constraints in \eqref{eq:full_attention} which is less restrictive than \eqref{eq:sparse_attention}, and is quite close to a linear transformer with full capacity.
-We use L-BFGS to optimize matrices $A_0,A_1,A_2, B_0, B_1$~\footnote{Note that the objective function does not depend on $B_2$.}.
-We initialize these parameters using suitably scaled i.i.d.\ Gaussian matrices.
-We repeat this experiment 5 times with different random seeds, each time we sample a different $\Sigma$.
+The experimental setup is similar to \autoref{s:experiment_pnull}: we consider ICL for linear regression with $n=10,d=5$, with $\tx{i}\sim \mathcal{N}(0,\Sigma)$ and $\wstar \sim \mathcal{N}(0,\Sigma^{-1})$, where $\Sigma = U^T D U$, where $U$ is a uniformly random orthogonal matrix, and $D$ is a fixed diagonal matrix with entries $(1,1,0.25,0.0625,1)$.
+We train a three-layer linear transformer, under the constraints in \eqref{eq:full_attention} which is less restrictive than \eqref{eq:sparse_attention} in \autoref{s:experiment_pnull}.
+We train the matrices $A_0,A_1,A_2, B_0, B_1$~\footnote{Note that the objective function does not depend on $B_2$.} using ADAM with the same setup as in Section \autoref{s:experiment_pnull}.
+We repeat this experiment 5 times with different random seeds, each time we sample a different $U$ (i.e. $\Sigma$).

-In Figure \eqref{fig:log_loss_PQ}, we plot the in-context loss through the iterations of L-BFGS; the loss appears to be converging to 0, suggesting that parameters are converging to the global minimum.
+In \autoref{fig:log_loss_PQ}, we plot the in-context loss through the iterations of L-BFGS; the loss appears to be converging to 0, suggesting that parameters are converging to the global minimum.